Venchislaw/LearningAI/Theory/Essays/Optimizers In Deep Learning.md

 This method dampens useless oscillations that may occur with really thin and wide bowl-shaped function.
 (For example it may happen when we do not normalize our input features).
 <br>
 <img src="https://production-media.paperswithcode.com/methods/Screen_Shot_2020-05-28_at_3.25.40_PM_Y687HvA.png" width=70%>

+Also this method helps resolves problem of Local Optimas as our "ball" that rolls down has some accumulated velocity that can help to jump out of local optima.
 <br>
 It does it by reducing velocity on axis with a lot of updates in opposite directions.
 When Climbing upwards we increase $v_t$ and as a result decrease parameter faster.